-Rara Lake Trekking
+Rara Lake Region Trekking

 Trekkers who have trekked to Rara Lake consider it to be an earthly paradise.
-In the Rara Lake trek, you will encounter the blue turquoise Rara Lake surrounded by lush green forests on a backdrop of quaint snow-clad mountains.
+In the Rara Lake Trek, you will encounter the blue turquoise Rara Lake surrounded by lush green forests on a backdrop of quaint snow-clad mountains.

-Rara Lake is located at an altitude of merely 3010 meters making this trek a relatively safe from the worries of altitude sickness.
-Rara lake is Nepal’s largest lake and this lake is surrounded by people of different ethnicities making Rara trek a culturally satisfying trek.
+Rara Lake is located at an altitude of merely 3010 meters making this trek relatively safe from the worries of altitude sickness.
+Rara lake is Nepal’s largest lake and this lake is surrounded by people of different ethnicities making the Rara trek a culturally satisfying trek.

 Other Notable Treks

-Dhampus Sarangkot trek is another popular short trek in Nepal in the Pokhara region of Nepal.
-Sarangkot is a major attraction for all trekkers as it provides wonderful sunrise view.
+Dhampus Sarangkot Trek is another popular short trek in Nepal in the Pokhara region of Nepal.
+Sarangkot is a major attraction for all trekkers as it provides a wonderful sunrise view.
 You will also trek to Ghandruk, which is a picturesque multi-ethnic village popular for a panoramic view of the mountains.

-Tsum Valley Trek, trekking in Indigenous People Trail, Ganesh Himal trek, and Tamang Heritage Trail are some less renowned but equally satisfying treks that you can be a part of when you are in Nepal.
+Tsum Valley Trek, trekking in Indigenous People Trail, Ganesh Himal Trek, and Tamang Heritage Trail are some less renowned but equally satisfying treks that you can be a part of when you are in Nepal.

 There is no definite answer to what kind of accommodation you are likely to encounter while trekking in Nepal.
 Along the lower regions of the trek, you can find various types of accommodation.
-You can choose to stay in tea houses, lodges or luxurious hotels depending upon your budget.
+You can choose to stay in tea houses, lodges, or luxurious hotels depending upon your budget.
 But as you trek higher up, the accommodation might be more basic.

-You are unlikely to find facilities of WiFi and automatic flush bathrooms in high altitude regions.
+You are unlikely to find facilities of WiFi and automatic flush bathrooms in high-altitude regions.
 Furthermore, despite having basic facilities only, the prices are likely to be greater than that of the places along the lower regions as transporting goods to higher altitudes is tough.